clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/manual-adjustments.md

 ## Adjust the AHT

 1. In _Forecast > Workloads_{:.breadcrumbs}, select a workload.
 2. Select a time frame from the date picker.
+Click on a week number to select the whole week, or click any day and drag to select a period shorter or longer than a week.
 3. Next to **AHT**, click the {% icon eye_slash %}.
 4. Click _Adjust AHT_{:.doc-button}.
 5. In the window, configure your adjustment: